build-trust/ockam-website/src/content/learn/blog/zero_ipo.md

 ![Feedback Projection](./assets/zero_ipo/feedback.png)

 ## The ‘open source’ projection

 To get Ockam's business model you need to understand open source ecosystems.

 "Open source?
 But how do you make money?!"
 I get this question a lot.

-For Ockam's take on open source and for why we love it, I recommend you [watch my presentation from Octane 2020](https://www.ockam.io/learn/blog/oktane_2020_the_future_of_identity/).
+For Ockam's take on open source and for why we love it, I recommend you [watch my presentation from Oktane 2020](https://www.ockam.io/learn/blog/oktane_2020_the_future_of_identity/).
 It all comes down to partnerships.

 ![The Ockam ecosystem](./assets/open_source_ecosystem.png)

 ## The ‘technology’ projection